a7r3/LockIt/README.md

 * Apps other than the Whitelisted apps won't be opened

-* (TODO) Manage Profiles, which vary in the Apps whitelisted, and the duration of Profile Usage
+* Create Profiles, which vary in the Apps whitelisted
+  - (TODO) Delete Profiles

 * Create a Profile with the Apps to be Whitelisted